 At the end of this meal, I am happy with my steak, and, if I have to blame anyone for it’s cooking, it has to be me.

-That, I figure, is the final exclamation point of this entire culinary exercise.
+That, I figure, is the final exclamation point of this entire culinary and writing exercise.

 There were trains for getting around before there were planes.
 You have to walk before you can fly.

 The first trains were big, lumbering, uncomfortable, dark, and were powered by men shoveling coal into fireboxes to heat water and using the created steam to turn gears and wheels.
 Train tracks were wide and it took the help of thousands of Chinese immigrants to lay down track from one side of our American continent to the other.